Technology-Notes/lukesampson-scoop-wiki/App-Manifests.md

 * <a name="env_set"/>`env_set`: Sets one or more environment variables for the user (or system if `--global` is used) ([example](https://github.com/ScoopInstaller/Main/blob/master/bucket/go.json)).
 * <a name="extract_dir"/>`extract_dir`: If `url` points to a compressed file (.zip, .7z, .tar, .gz, .lzma, and .lzh are supported), Scoop will extract just the directory specified from it.
 * <a name="extract_to"/>`extract_to`: If `url` points to a compressed file (.zip, .7z, .tar, .gz, .lzma, and .lzh are supported), Scoop will extract all content to the directory specified ([example](https://github.com/lukesampson/scoop-extras/blob/master/bucket/irfanview.json)).
-* <a name="hash"/>`hash`: A string or array of strings with a file hash for each URL in `url`.
-Hashes are SHA256 by default, but you can use SHA512, SHA1 or MD5 by prefixing the hash string with 'sha512:', 'sha1:' or 'md5:'.
 * <a name="description"/>`homepage`: The home page for the program.
 * <a name="innosetup"/>`innosetup`: set to the boolean `true` (without quotes) if the installer is InnoSetup based.
 * <a name="installer"/>`installer`: Instructions for running a non-MSI installer.